Squarific/TiledCanvas/readme.md

 ### Note on properties

-After an execute the queue is emptied, that also means that all properties are reset to the default value!
+After an execute the set properties should be expected to be random as none generated chunks have the default values but the other chunks have the ones you set!
+Just set all properties you need before calling execute.

 ### Getting properties